skwasjer/Rebus.ServiceProvider.Named/README.md

 }
 ```

-By registering the bus with a name, you can then the `INamedBusFactory` and request the bus instance by name:
+By registering the bus with a name, it now becomes possible to inject the `INamedBusFactory` and request the bus instance by name:

 ```csharp
 [ApiController]